cloudfoundry/credhub/docs/mutual-tls.md

               -----END CERTIFICATE-----
 ```

 To establish a successful mutual TLS handshake, TLS termination must be performed at the CredHub application.
-This requires an architecture that provides passthrough load balancing to the deployed CredHub instances.
+This requires an architecture that provides pass through load balancing to the deployed CredHub instances.
 For example, routing through the Cloud Foundry router or an external TLS-terminating load balancer is not possible if you wish to use mutual TLS authentication for clients.

 ### Limitations